gbtami/pychess-variants/static/docs/Variants-Guide.md

 * **Chancellor (C)** in Capablanca chess
 * **Marshal (M)** in Grand chess
-* **Elephant (E)** in Seirawan chess
+* **Elephant (E)** in S-chess

 The piece is often symbolized with a combination of a knight and rook; most variants often do not specify how the piece should look otherwise (which is why we offer different piece sets to choose from).
-However, Yasser Seirawan specifically uses an elephant in Seirawan chess.
+However, Yasser Seirawan specifically uses an elephant in S-chess.

 The value of a princess is considered better than a princess, but equivalent or slightly less than a queen.